Pseudolilliconus boschorum

-Conus boschorum is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Pseudolilliconus boschorum is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 4 mm and 13 mm.
+The length of the shell varies between 4 mm and 13 mm.

 Distribution

 This marine species occurs off Masirah Island, Oman.